-Teachers, counselors, and nurses are required to sign a letter of intent indicating their desire to continue employment at the school by March 15.
+Teachers, counselors, and nurses (lay or religious) are required to sign a letter of intent indicating their desire to continue employment at the school by March 15.

-All other school employees may be asked to sign a letter of intent indicating their desire to continue employment at the school by March 15.
+All other school employees (lay or religious) may be asked to sign a letter of intent indicating their desire to continue employment at the school by March 15.